Rafiuth/AnvilPacker/USAGE.md

 - **delta**: *Heightmaps only* - Encode differences from the values the decoder would reconstruct.
 This preserves the original values, but is slightly slower.
 - **auto**: If all blocks are known, this option behaves as `strip`; otherwise, as `keep`.

-To recompute this data, the decoder needs to know block attributes, such as light emission/opacity, heightmap opacity, and shape for directional lighting.
-They are sourced from either a registry of known vanilla blocks, or estimated based on existing data, by the encoder. (estimation does not support directional lighting)
+To recompute this data, the decoder needs to know certain block attributes, such as light emission/opacity, heightmap opacity, and shape for directional lighting.
+They are sourced from either a registry of known vanilla blocks, or estimated based on existing data, by the encoder. *The estimator does not support directional lighting.*

 In some cases, the estimated values will be inaccurate, which may result in wrong or glitchy lighting in the decoded world.
-If the target world version is 1.14.2+, the decoder can be configured to leave the light data to be recomputed by the game using `--dont-lit`.
+If the world is targetting version 1.14.2+, the switch `--dont-lit` can be used to mark light data as dirty, so the game will compute it when needed.
 This may degrade loading speed, but will always produce correct results.
-In this case, [Starlight](https://github.com/Tuinity/Starlight) could be used to speedup load times.
+See [Starlight](https://github.com/Tuinity/Starlight) if you are interested.

 ## Solid Compression
-By default, some files are concatenated together, and compressed into "blobs".
+By default, small files are concatenated together, and compressed into "blobs".
 This can be disabled with the `--no-blobs` switch.

 The following conditions determine whether a file will be solid compressed:
 - Must be smaller than 128KB